Cookies on this website

 These mutations are not random; they appear in patterns, and some are shared across many people with Lynch Syndrome.
 They often lead to abnormal proteins appearing on the cell surface and can be recognised by the immune system.
 Vaccination aims to train the immune system to respond to these abnormal proteins, helping to destroy the cells with mutations before they can turn into cancer cells.

-Unlike other studies in this area, we are focussing on DNA changes that appear in very early (precancerous) tumours of the bowel and womb.
+Unlike other studies in this area, we are focussing on DNA changes that appear in very early (precancerous) tumours.
 Our goal is to develop a vaccine that can prevent as many cancers caused by Lynch syndrome as possible, not just one type.

-By partnering with the nationwide Genomics England 100,000 Genomes Project, we have already identified many potential targets through whole genome sequencing.
-We have also shown that some of these targets are also present in precancers.
+By partnering with the nationwide Genomics England 100,000 Genomes Project, and by analysing samples donated by patients, we have already identified hundreds of potential targets through whole genome sequencing.
+We have also shown that some of these targets are already present in precancers.

 Our ultimate aim is to prevent the development of all cancers in people with Lynch syndrome, rather than just focusing on improving outcomes for the most common cancers.